@some_function (1)

 |

-Replaces all occurrences of a specific substring in a string. |
+Replaces all occurrences of a specific substring in the string. |

 @split |